addyosmani/backbone-fundamentals/README.md

 The rest of the source for the Todo app mainly consists of code for handling user and application events, but that rounds up most of the core concepts for this practical.

 To see how everything ties together, feel free to grab the source by cloning this repo or browse it [online](https://github.com/addyosmani/backbone-fundamentals/tree/master/practicals/modular-todo-app) to learn more.
-I hope you find it helpful!.
+I hope you find it helpful!

-**Note:** While this first practical doesn't use a build profile at outlined in the chapter on using the RequireJS optimizer, we will be using one in the section on building mobile Backbone applications.
+**Note:** While this first practical doesn't use a build profile as described above, we will be using one in the section on building mobile Backbone applications.

 ##Decoupling Backbone with the Mediator and Facade patterns